mgechev/semver-dsl/README.md

 # SemVer DSL

-A simple DSL which allows you to invoke different functionality depending on version match.
+A simple internal DSL which allows you to invoke different functionality depending on version match.

 # Demo